-The Notes are obligations (or interests in obligations) of Fannie Mae only.
+The Notes are obligations (or interests in obligations) of the Issuer only.
 The RCR Notes represent interests in the related Exchangeable Notes.
-The Notes have the same priority as all of Fannie Mae's other unsecured and unsubordinated debt.
-The Notes, including any interest or return of discount on the Notes, are not guaranteed by, and are not debts or obligations of, the United States or any agency or instrumentality of the United States other than Fannie Mae.
+The Notes, including any interest or return of discount on the Notes, are not guaranteed by, and are not debts or obligations of, Fannie Mae or of the United States or any agency or instrumentality of the United States.

-This Prospectus may only be used for the purposes for which it has been published.
+This Offering Memorandum may only be used for the purposes for which it has been published.

-The Index of Definitions beginning on page 197 of this Prospectus shows where definitions of certain defined terms appear in this Prospectus.
+The Index of Definitions beginning on page 217 of this Offering Memorandum shows where definitions of certain defined terms appear in this Offering Memorandum.